scipy-conference/scipy_proceedings/papers/allen_downey/allen_downey.rst

 Figure :ref:`fig:marriage2` shows the estimated survival curve for each cohort (we omit the 1930s cohort because it only includes people born after 1936, so it is not representative of the decade).
-The colored lines show the median of 101 resampling runs; the gray regions show 90% confidence intervals.
+The lines show the median of 101 resampling runs; the gray regions show 90% confidence intervals.